paesanilab/MBX/README.md

 called `install` should have been created if no prefix has been given to `configure`.

 ## Testing
-After installation, running the unittests is highly recomended.
-Run the following commands to run the tests.
+After installation, running the unit tests is highly recommended.
+Run the following commands to run the tests:
 ```
 make check
 ```
 All tests must pass.
 Please contact the code owners if there is any issue.

-## Json File
+## JSON File
-To make life easier for you, a json configuration file must be used to pass all the information that MBX needs.
+To make life easier for you, a JSON configuration file must be used to pass all the information that MBX needs.
 Usually, one does not need to change anything except a couple of options.
 In any case, all the options of the json file are explained below.

-The json file template is the following:
+The JSON file template is the following:
 ```
 {
    "Note" : "This is a configuration file",